 We enlisted the help of Dr. Navya Mysore, a family physician at One Medical in New York City, who also happens to be the mother of a 5-month-old son.

 “I don’t think you need to go crazy and buy every single toy that websites suggest,” Mysore told SheKnows.
-There are some household items, like a bunch of Tupperware containers for stacking or a blanket for peek-a-boo, that work great as baby toys.
+There are some household items, like a bunch of plastic food storage containers for stacking or a blanket for peek-a-boo, that work great as baby toys.

 On the other hand, the advantage of toys made for babies is that they’re usually tested for safety.
 Sure, putting a bunch of pebbles or marbles in a sock makes a sound like a rattle, but… “If that breaks, they can put the marbles in their mouth and there’s a choking hazard,” Mysore said.
 “You obviously want to have [toys] that are safe around the house.”

 Mysore didn’t choose the toys listed here personally, but we’ve used her expertise to guide us in finding the best toys for babies, ages 0-12 months, in a variety of price ranges.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale and the retailer may receive certain auditable data for accounting purposes.